WHAT IS RFID?

-Radio Frequency Identification RFID (Radio Frequency Identification, RFID), is a kind of automatic identification technology.
-It communicates bidirectionally and wirelessly via radio in different frequencies, reading or writing recording media (RFID tag or RFID card), to meet the aim of identifying objective and exchanging data, it is considered as one of the most potential information technology in the 21st century.
+RFID is the short form of Radio Frequency Identification, is a kind of automatic identification technology, it communicates bidirectionally and wirelessly via radio in different frequencies, reading or writing recording media (RFID tag or RFID card), to meet the aim of identifying objective and exchanging data, it is considered as one of the most potential information technology in the 21st century.

 In communication between the RFID card reader and electronic tag and energy induction methods generally can be divided into, Inductive Coupling (Inductive Coupling) and later to the scattering coupled (Backscatter Coupling) two kinds, generally low-frequency RFID are mostly adopted the first type, while the high frequency mostly adopts the second way.

 Depending on the structure and technology used, the reader can be a read or read/write device, which is the information control and processing center of the RFID system.
 A reader usually consists of a coupling module, a transceiver module, a control module, and an interface unit.
 Information is exchanged between the reader and the transponder in a semi-duplex communication mode, and the reader provides energy and timing to the passive transponder through coupling.
 In practice, it can further realize the management functions of object recognition information collection, processing, and remote transmission through Ethernet or WLAN.
 The transponder is the information carrier of the RFID system.
 At present, transponders are mostly composed of coupling elements (coil, microstrip antenna, etc.) and microchips.

 RFID technology can be divided into three types according to the power supply mode of its tags, called passive RFID, active RFID, and semi-active RFID.